brunokoga/Montevideo/bestiary3_dir/vampire.md

 **Armor Class** : Natural armor improves by +2.

 **Hit Dice** : Change all racial Hit Dice to d8s.
 Class Hit Dice are unaffected.
-As undead, jiang-shis use their Charisma modifier to determine bonus hit points (instead of Constitution.
+As undead, jiang-shis use their Charisma modifier to determine bonus hit points (instead of Constitution).

 **Defensive Abilities** : A jiang-shi gains channel resistance +4, DR 10/magic and slashing, and resistance to cold 20, in addition to all of the defensive abilities granted by the undead type.
 A jiang-shi also gains fast healing 5.
 In addition, all jiang-shis gain the following defensive ability.